 X is for Xtra length

-Long trains were a big deal in the 70s and 80s, and it seems that trend has come back around for 2016!
+Long trains were a big deal in the 70s and 80s, and it seems that trend is as popular as ever.

 There are some great new collections that allow brides to choose the details on their dresses, by adding or removing certain accessories.